ESAPI/esapi-java-legacy/README.md

 place in this **README** file.

 # Where are the OWASP ESAPI wiki pages?
-You can find the OWASP ESAPI *Project* wiki pages at [https://owasp.org/www-project-enterprise-security-api/](https://owasp.org/www-project-enterprise-security-api/).
+You can find the official OWASP ESAPI Project wiki pages at [https://owasp.org/www-project-enterprise-security-api/](https://owasp.org/www-project-enterprise-security-api/).
 The ESAPI legacy GitHub repo also has several useful [wiki pages](https://github.com/ESAPI/esapi-java-legacy/wiki).